Long Story Short: Omitted Variable Bias in Causal Machine Learning: Main Results: Omitted Variable Bias in Nonparametric Causal Models

 \begin{Theorem}[\textbf{OVB and Sharp Bounds}] Consider the long and short parameters $\theta$ and $\theta_s$ as given by Assumptions~1~and~2.
 We then have that the OVB is

 that is, it is the covariance between the regression error and the RR error.
 Therefore, the squared bias can be bounded as

 where

 The bound $B^2$ is the product of additional variations that omitted confounders generate in the regression function and in the RR.
-This bound is sharp for the adversarial confounding that maximizes $\rho^2$ to $1$ over choices of $\alpha$ and $g$, holding $\Ep (\alpha- \alpha_s)^2$ and $\Ep(g- g_s)^2 \leq \Ep(Y-g_s)^2$ fixed, provided that the observed distribution of $(Y,D,X)$ places no further constraints on the problem. \end{Theorem}
+This bound is sharp in the sense that maximizing $\rho^2$ over $\alpha$ and $g$ subject to fixing $B^2$ and $\Ep(g- g_s)^2 \leq \Ep(Y-g_s)^2$ gives value 1. \end{Theorem}

-This is a general OVB formula that covers a wide variety of causal estimands of interest, as long as they can be written as linear functionals of the long regression.
-In particular, it recovers classical OVB formulas for linear regression; for the case of average causal derivatives, it recovers the OVB formula in \cite{deto2021} (which was derived via a different method using a flow representation of a DAG).
-It applies to rich classes of examples analyzed in Section~\ref{sec:leading-examples}, and many other examples (e.g., consumer surplus, decomposition of total effect into direct and indirect and others) discussed in \cite{AutoDML-Lasso}.